Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Methods

 After building representations of dynamics at the scale of individual time-series, we then pass the representations into a population-level transformer to capture interactions between all of the individual time-series.
 To do this, we take the output of the first module $\widehat{Z}$ and slice it along the temporal axis to yield an embedding of each time point in terms of the different channels.
 Denote this new sequential reslicing of the data at the $j$-th timepoint as $V_{0}^{(j)} = [\hat{z}_{1 j}, \hat{z}_{2 j}, ..., \hat{z}_{N j}] + \mathbf{E}_{\text {pos}}$, where $\mathbf{E}_{\text {pos}} \in \R^{N \times M}$ is the fixed positional embedding that is dependent on neuron $i$'s identity.
 After applying the attention block operations in Equation~(\ref{eq:MSA}) again, we then arrive at our final embedding of our time-series as $\widehat{V} \in \R^{N \times T \times M}$.
 Let $\hat{v}_{ij}$ be the final representation of the observation $x_{ij}$.

 \paragraph{A projection module that preserves individual identity.}

-To form a population representation with individual representation, we design a projection module that preserves individual identity.
+To form a population representation from the embeddings of individual channels, we design a projection module that preserves individual identities.
 The projection module $\operatorname{Proj}(\cdot)$ consists of two parts: 1) For representations of individuals $z_{ij} \in \R^{M}$ for the $i$ individual and $j$-th time-point, $\operatorname{Proj}$ first bottleneck the individual latents with a function $\textrm{\em bottleneck}:\R^{M} \rightarrow \R$ to reduce the dimensions.
-2) To form a population representation, $\operatorname{Proj}$ then concatenates the representation across individuals at the $j$-th time point, and learns another projection $\textrm{\em project}:\R^{N} \rightarrow \R^d$ to inference of label $y_j$.
+2) To form a population representation, $\operatorname{Proj}$ then concatenates the representation across individuals at the $j$-th time point, and learns another projection $\textrm{\em project}:\R^{N} \rightarrow \R^d$ to infer the label $y_j$.
 Through this operation, we could obtain both the population representation that could be used for inference and the individual representation that is affected in the minimal level.

 \paragraph{Learning representations through a multi-stage loss.}

 To build an unified representation that can provide both a description at the individual-level and the population-level, we compose a loss function as follows: